 As guinea pigs normally resemble plump and furry jelly beans in shape, it can be pretty distressing if they become underweight.
-In nearly all situations it is a big concern if your pet is losing weight, and prompt action must be taken to find out what the problem is and begin treatment.
+In nearly all situations, it is a big concern if your pet is losing weight, and prompt action must be taken to find out what the problem is and take action to remedy it.
 After these steps are taken, your recovering guinea pig might benefit from foods that promote weight gain and healing.

 - 900–1200 grams for males